ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 - Meeting with and supporting people who live on the streets

-You need to be prepared to undertake one of these placements during your first semester.
-Information will be provided to help you indicate your preference for placement and we will endeavour to meet your preferences.
+As a ScotGEM student, you are required to undertake one of these placements during November-December 2022.
+Information and support will be provided to help you make choices about what kind of placement activity you would like to experience.
+We endeavour to meet your placement preferences.

 First, please have a look at the frequently asked questions (FAQs) below …